sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_daplink_function.md

 ![slogic_led_green](./../../../zh/logic_analyzer/combo8/assets/use_daplink_function/slogic_led_green.png)

 > To verify if DAPLink functionality is enabled:
-> Open the device manager in Windows environment, and use the lsusb command in Linux environment to find the "CMSIS-DAP HS" device
+> Open the device manager in Windows environment, and use the lsusb command in Linux environment to find the "RV CMSIS-DAP" device

 ## Getting Started